pleaseonthekeys/gotenna_pic_viewer/README.md

 ## testing

-- add local unit and integration testing with artillery
+- add local unit and integration testing with jest/enzyme and mocha/chai
-- add load testing with loader.io
+- add load testing with artillery and loader.io